ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.8.22: adds bindings for `FPDFPage_TransformAnnots()`, thanks to an excellent contribution from
+  <https://github.com/liammcdermott>; updates all examples and tests that reference functionality from
+  the `image` crate to use calls compatible with both `image` 0.25.x and 0.24.x, thanks to an excellent contribution from <https://github.com/DorianRudolph>, and removes an unneeded internal dependency on the `iter_tools` crate, thanks to an excellent contribution from <https://github.com/aruediger>.
+* 0.8.21: adds the `PdfFormFieldText::set_value()` function for setting the values of text form fields, thanks to an excellent contribution from <https://github.com/liammcdermott>;
+  adds new `examples/fill_form_field.rs` example.
 * 0.8.20: adds `PdfPageAnnotationAttachmentPoints` struct and matching iterator; adds new annotation functions to `PdfPageAnnotationCommon` along with their matching implementations in `PdfPageAnnotationPrivate`, including `PdfPageAnnotationCommon::set_bounds()`, `PdfPageAnnotationCommon::set_position()`,